 They are finding their middle ground, learning to trust their body and finding some peace with food and themselves.

 I know you want to stop thinking about food all the time too.
-I know you have bigger and better things to worry about and higher goals that you aspire to achieve.
+I know you have bigger and better things to worry about and the higher goals that you aspire to achieve.
 Find your confidence with food again, repair the relationship and then you can move on.
-Join me now on this journey so you can be the woman you really want to be.